Welcome from the President

 The CT Coalition to Improve End-of-Life Care (CTEOL) in collaboration with the Kanarek Center for Palliative Care Nursing Education at The Marion Peckham Egan School of Nursing and Health sponsored an informative all-day conference entitled “Spiritual and Cultural Dimensions of Palliative and End-of-Life Care”.
 The conference was a resounding success with more than 100 participants in attendance representing a diversity of perspectives on end of life care.

-Lisa Caramico, MD who shared her journey caring for her husband who lived with a terminal illness in her panel, “18 Months and Beyond.”
+Lisa Caramico, MD shared her journey caring for her husband who lived with a terminal illness in her presentation, “18 Months and Beyond.”

-Actress Judith Gantly performed a one-woman play entitled, “Waltzing the Reaper," which tries to communicate approaches to understanding the end-of-life process.
+Actress Judith Gantly performed a one-woman play entitled, “Waltzing the Reaper," which demonstrated approaches to understanding the end-of-life process.

 The key note speaker was Christine Denhup, PhD, RN, Assistant Professor from Southern Connecticut State University.
 Dr. Denhup's presentation, entitled the: " Journey Towards Healing"described her research with bereaved parents of pediatric patients.
 She shared information about health care provider behaviors and care processes that minimize suffering along bereaved parents' journey.
 She also offered guidance to support bereaved parents along their lifelong journey.
 The implications of her work applies to not only pediatric providers who care for children during illness prior to death, but also to adult providers who care for patients who happen to be a bereaved parent.

 CTEOL on TV!